Shuttle/Shuttle.Core.Data/README.md

 In order to access a database we need a database connection.
 A database connection is represented by an `IDatabaseContext` instance that may be obtained by using an instance of an `IDatabaseContextFactory` implementation.

 The `DatabaseContextFactory` implementation makes use of an `IDbConnectionFactory` implementation which creates a `System.Data.IDbConnection` by using the provider name and connection string, which is obtained from the registered connection name.
 An `IDbCommandFactory` creates a `System.Data.IDbCommand` by using an `IDbConnection` instance.

+If the connection name is ommitted the `DefaultConnectionStringName` option will be used.

 ``` c#
 var databaseContextFactory = provider.GetRequiredService<IDatabaseContextFactory>();